Tourmaline

 Tourmaline (/ˈtʊərməlɪn, -ˌliːn/ TOOR-mə-lin-,_---leen) is a crystalline silicate mineral group in which boron is compounded with elements such as aluminium, iron, magnesium, sodium, lithium, or potassium.
 This gemstone comes in a wide variety of colors.

 The name is derived from the Sinhalese tōramalli (ටෝරමල්ලි), which refers to the carnelian gemstones.

 History

+Tourmaline comes from the Sinhalese toramalli, a general name for cornelian.

 Brightly colored Ceylonese gem tourmalines were brought to Europe in great quantities by the Dutch East India Company, to satisfy a demand for curiosities and gems.
 Tourmaline was sometimes called the "Ceylonese Magnet" because it could attract and then repel hot ashes due to its pyroelectric properties.

 Tourmalines were used by chemists in the 19th century to polarize light by shining rays onto a cut and polished surface of the gem.

 Species and varieties

 Commonly encountered species and varieties of tourmaline include the following: